ricardocannizzaro/ricardocannizzaro.github.io/_pages/projects.md

 <details>
   <summary style="font-weight: bold; cursor: pointer;">Causal Reasoning & Counterfactual Explanations for Robot Manipulation</summary>
   <div id="causal-blocks-world" markdown="1">
-  I am leading a 8-person collaborative research project investigating the use of probabilistic causal generative models and Bayesian causal inference, for prediction, action-selection, and counterfactual explanations for mobile robots undertaking manipulation tasks in home-care and domestic assistance applications, to increase robustness of robot task execution and increase AI/robot trust and explainability with human end-users.
+  I am leading a eight-person collaborative research project investigating the use of probabilistic causal generative models and Bayesian causal inference, for prediction, action-selection, and counterfactual explanations for mobile robots undertaking manipulation tasks in home-care and domestic assistance applications, to increase robustness of robot task execution and increase AI/robot trust and explainability with human end-users.

   We have developed a causal world model encoding robot-world-task relationships using the PyBullet physics-based simulator, the robot decision-making process, and noise and uncertainties in robot sensing and manipulation actions.
 We developed Bayesian prediction and probabilistic optimal action-selection methods for the robot block stacking task as an exemplar application.
 We have integrated the reasoning methods into a ROS-based autonomy framework targeting the Toyota Human Support Robot hardware, including an Aruco marker based 3D perception system and ROS MoveIt motion-planner and manipulation system.
-[IROS Causality for Robotics Workshop paper](https://arxiv.org/abs/2308.06203).
+Our work is described further in our [IROS Causality for Robotics Workshop paper](https://arxiv.org/abs/2308.06203).

   We have demonstrated block tower stability prediction and next-best action selection for autonomous robot block tower construction using robot hardware, and in the Gazebo physics-based robot simulator.

   We are now extending the project to formulate the robot-world-task model as a SCM and develop post-hoc counterfactual explanation methods to explain robot behaviour and tasks outcomes in terms of robot perceptions, decisions, and actions.

   These methods will be used to create a human-robot natural language explanation system for human support robots, and will be integrated with the [Ethical Black Box](https://www.robotips.co.uk/ethical-black-box) data recording system and [human-robot dialogue system](https://sites.google.com/view/icra22ws-cor-wotf/accepted-papers#h.14191a22e7c35daf_244) developed under the [RoboTIPS](https://www.robotips.co.uk/home) UK Research and Innovation EPSRC Established Career Fellowship awarded to Dr Marina Jarotka.
 Project Ref: [EP/S005099/1](https://gtr.ukri.org/projects?ref=EP%2FS005099%2F1).
   </div>
 </details>